InformaticsMatters/okd-orchestrator/docs/source/creating-your-cluster.rst

 Installing OpenShift
 ====================

-The cluster creation step places a clone of your orchestrator project is in the Bastion's home directory.
+The cluster creation step places a copy of key parts of your orchestrator project in the Bastion's home directory.
 Installation of OpenShift takes place from there.

 You can ``ssh`` to the Bastion from within the orchestration container you're currently in using the public IP address of the bastion presented to you in